Academy Personnel

 Phone: 765-285-8130

-Brandy Reichle is the International Program Director at the Indiana Academy for Science, Mathematics, and Humanities.
-In this position, she serves as the Indiana Academy’s PDSO, and oversees all components of the Academy’s international student program.
-She is responsible for issuing I-20 documents, maintaining SEVIS, making admissions decisions regarding international student applications, pursuing student recruitment and program development initiatives, recruiting host families, maintaining regular contact with all international students and host families, and overseeing WIDA testing, academic advising and course selection.
-She has facilitated international enrollment for students from South Korea, China, Vietnam, Germany, and India.
+Huey Shi Chew is the International Program Director at the Indiana Academy for Science, Mathematics, and Humanities.
+In this position, she serves as the Indiana Academy’s Principal Designated School Official (PDSO), and oversees all components of the Academy’s international student program.
+She is responsible for issuing I-20 documents, maintaining SEVIS, making admissions decisions regarding international student applications, pursuing student recruitment and program development initiatives, maintaining regular contact with all international students and host families, and overseeing testing, academic advising, and course selection.

 Chris Raleigh